Insert Details: Pros and Cons

 Corrugation dimensions can vary in shipping containers.

-Reasons to use Inserts:
+Reasons to use Inserts

 - Containers that are older often have different corrugation dimensions.